 The airline is responsible for the flight cancellation; for example, due to technical difficulties or operational issues.

-The flight should have departed from an EU country or be operated by an EU airline.
+The flight should have departed from an EU country or the UK or be operated by an EU / UK airline.

-A flight cancellation entitles you to claim compensation on flights covered by the EC Regulation 261/2004, unless the airline reroutes you, when the following conditions are satisfied:
+A flight cancellation entitles you to claim compensation on flights covered by EU Regulation 261 and UK equivalent, unless the airline reroutes you, when the following conditions are satisfied: